 What makes a complete application?

-As well as a fully completed application form, the following supporting information will usually be needed before a decision can be made on an application:
+As well as a fully completed application form, the following supporting information is needed before a decision can be made on an application:

-- Either a brief description of the general research area in which an applicants is interested, or a specific research proposal or specific project depending on the School or programme (including Centre for Doctoral Training programmes)
+- Either a brief description of the general research area of interest, or a research proposal

 What happens after applications are made?